 A Track segment is a primitive design object and is a straight line of a defined width.
-Use tracks to define a straight line in the PCB workspace.
+Use tracks to define a straight line in the PCB design space.
 Tracks are placed on a signal layer to form the electrical interconnections, or routing, between component pads.
-Tracks placed on a non-electrical layer are called Lines, where they are used as general purpose drawing elements to create component outlines, instructional information, keepout boundaries, etc. Tracks also are used in group design objects, such as dimensions and coordinates.
+Tracks placed on a non-electrical layer are called Lines, where they are used as general-purpose drawing elements to create component outlines, instructional information, keepout boundaries, etc. Tracks also are used in group design objects, such as dimensions and coordinates.

-Tracks are available for placement in the PCB Editor in the following ways:
+Tracks are available for placement in both PCB editor and the PCB Library editor in one of the following ways:

-Regardless of which command is used (routing or track placement), the basic placement behavior is the same.
+Regardless of which command is used (routing/track or line placement), the basic placement behavior is the same.
 After launching the command, the cursor will change to a crosshair and you will enter track placement mode.
 Placement is made by performing the following sequence of actions: